patbarry6/NCBIwielder/README.md

 # Setup of the package
 The setup is not entirely straightforward.
-You can install the R package like you would normally do from GitHub but becuase there are some large files you need to do some fine tunning from the command line.
+You can install the R package like you would normally do from GitHub but becuase there are some large files you need to do some fine-tuning from the command line.
 I know not everyone loves to do this, so I have tried to make the instructions painfully explicit.
 If you need help don't hesitate to contact me: pdbarry@alaska.edu